osresearch/ncube/instructions.md

   * `V` ← 0
   * `U` ← 0

-Description:
-  The Carry and source value (treated as a two decimal value) are added to the destination (also considered as a two decimal value) and the result replaces the destination.
-No check for invalid BCD encoding is made.

 Exceptions:
   * none

 #### ADD - ADD
+The source is added to the destination and the result is stored at the address of the destination.

 Opcodes:
 ```
   40     ADDB       ADD Byte